 Tenant lease improvements are considered assets, and accounting for them is crucial to remaining compliant with accounting standards like GASB 87, IFRS 16, and ASC 842.
-If you’ve multiple properties, keeping track of tenant improvement allowances and making sure they’re appropriately accounted for can become complicated fast.
+If you’ve multiple properties, keeping track of TIAs and making sure they’re appropriately accounted for can become complicated fast.
 Visibility and tracking of improvements are essential for commercial properties where renovations are expensive.
 Failure to adequately record and depreciate these values can be detrimental to your company’s health.

 Rather than worry about keeping track of all these figures manually, it’s advisable to invest in property lease management software.
 Purpose-built software will enable your team to make sure you’ve full visibility of all funds and have the tools to track and depreciate the value of assets over time without having to worry about data-entry mistakes and administrative bottlenecks.

 Additional reading: Using lease management software vs outsourcing your lease administration processes